trans-travel/trans-travel/us/or.md

 ## Child Custody / Abuse

  * Transition care is not defined as child abuse
- * Oregon does not have a sanctuary law for people obtaining transition-related medical care.
+ * Oregon does have a sanctuary law for people obtaining transition-related medical care.
  * OHSU has [received
    threats](https://www.losangelesblade.com/2023/08/10/anti-trans-info-posted-online-generates-bomb-threats-against-ohsu/)
    at one family clinic related to (according